Milk Allergy in Babies

 Allergy or intolerance?
 What is the difference?

 A food intolerance is an inability to digest a certain food or substance in the food.
-Symptoms might include tummy ache, bloating, diarrhoea or headache.
-Symptoms may be similar to food allergy but are not life threatening7.
+Symptoms might include tummy ache, bloating, diarrhoea, flatulence or headache.
+Symptoms may be similar to food allergy but are not life threatening.7

 A food allergy is more serious than an intolerance but less common.
 The body makes an immune system reaction to a food, even tiny traces of the food, and occasionally this can be life threatening e.g. anaphylaxis.
 Allergic responses tend to be either:

 • Delayed (non-IgE-mediated).
-Symptoms such as eczema, diarrhoea/constipation, blood in the stool, respiratory symptoms, or reflux might appear within hours to several days9.
+Symptoms such as eczema, diarrhoea/constipation, blood in the stool, respiratory symptoms, or reflux might appear within hours to several days.

 • It’s possible to have a combination of types.